All Episodes

 In other words, getting away with it, except when she's caught.

-Okay, Michael, Eugene Oregon, you're first on the EIB network.
+Okay, Michael Eugene, Oregon, you're first on the EIB network.

 Hello, sir.

-Am I trying to buy leukemia listeners by raising money for the leukemia lymphoma foundation every uh I'm just saying, isn't that what Donald Trump would accuse them of?
+Am I trying to buy leukemia listeners by raising money for the leukemia lymphoma foundation every I'm just saying, isn't that what Donald Trump would accuse them of?

 I don't have any idea.